Marjorie Taylor Greene says Nancy Pelosi leads ‘gazpacho police,’ causing collective spit take

 Congressional leaders in both parties condemned Greene in the spring for comparing coronavirus restrictions in the U.S. Capitol to what Jewish people suffered during the Holocaust.
 In the summer, weeks after she visited the United States Holocaust Memorial Museum and apologized for comparing mask requirements to the Nazis forcing Jews to wear Star of David badges — and calling gas chambers “exactly the type of abuse Nancy Pelosi is talking about” — Greene made headlines again for using another Nazi analogy in opposing the Biden administration’s coronavirus vaccination push.

 Greene has continued to attack pandemic policies, refused to wear a mask on the House floor and shared false information about the virus.
-She has amassed thousands of dollars in fines for violating the House policy on face coverings.
+She has incurred thousands of dollars in fines for violating the House policy on face coverings.

 The congresswoman has also been repeatedly criticized for spreading misinformation about the pandemic to her thousands of social media followers.
 Last month, Facebook suspended Greene for 24 hours, a day after Twitter suspended her personal account for repeatedly violating the company’s policy.
 At the time, she argued that the penalties were problematic because she is an elected official and represents more than 700,000 “US tax paying citizens.”